The Story of Maposa Community

 The Luanshya team desires to involve the government in the community school, thus turning it into a government school.
 Though some progress has been made, this is a long process.
 Please stand in prayer with the Luanshya team as they take this forward.

-The local Hands at Work team in Luanshya currently supports eight Community Based Organisations, which exist to care for the most vulnerable in their communities.
+The local Hands at Work team in Luanshya currently supports ten Community Based Organisations, which exist to care for the most vulnerable in their communities.
 The office provides training, networking, and encouragement to those Community Based Organisations like Bwafwano.
 It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.